christorreed/ReeditShipManagement/README.Changelog.md

 * Airlocks no longer blow out if the vent airlock is off.
 * Vents are now forced on along with the "keep alive" setting, available per stance.
 * Airlock vents are not automatically configured to depresurize.

+#### Added NavOs integration, improved Pb management

+* Now set your NavOS burn percentage, and optionally force an Abort, per stance, same as EFC.
+* Commands to other Pbs now buffer up and are fed over several runs to prevent previous errors.

 #### Other Changes